Fall 2020 dual credit course descriptions

 Fashion Visual Merchandising: MRCH-1001

-Students will learn and apply the principles of colour, design and visual merchandising techniques to display fashion products and hard goods to help generate sales.
+Students will learn to apply the principles of colour, design and visual merchandising techniques to display fashion products and hard goods to help generate sales.

-A collaborative team environment allows for experimentation in two and three-dimensional window display design, using merchandising and store planning techniques, theories, props and tools of the trade within a cost-effective budget.
+Students will work individually at home to create their two and three-dimensional window display design, using merchandising and store planning techniques and theories within a cost effective budget.

 Interpersonal Development (Early Childhood Education): PSYC-1101